 - A broader understanding of the context of nature writing in the wider genre of creative non-fiction, and how you might go about getting your work published.

 This workshop is for anyone who has ever wanted to write about the world around them.
 You’ll focus on learning to see, hear, smell and above all feel a connection with the wild.
 Sharpen how to notice what is all around you, take notes to help you capture that special moment, find ways of describing the sights and sounds of nature and then set your thoughts down on paper to be read by others.

-We’ll start before breakfast, listening to birdsong on the grounds of Hawkwood.
-Following breakfast, we’ll look for wildflowers and butterflies – depending, of course, on the weather!
+We’ll start the day at 9:30, by simply listening to birdsong on the grounds of Hawkwood.
+Depending on the weather – we’ll take a stroll and look for wildflowers and butterflies.
 The focus will be on capturing your experiences, thoughts, feelings and emotions about the natural world.

 After an afternoon of writing short pieces inspired by our morning’s wildlife-watching, we’ll then workshop these, analysing the different ways in which each person has chosen to write about similar experiences.

 It may be summer but prepare for all weathers: with a range of clothing (including sun, wind and waterproof), suntan lotion, stout walking shoes or boots, binoculars if you have them, and a notebook or digital voice recorder to make notes in the field.

 Please bring your own picnic lunch, snacks and a water bottle.
 Tea and coffee will be provided.